-IPP-203101: Treatment of MRSA and other hospital-acquired infections

-ImmuPharma, in conjunction with CNRS, has discovered a novel class of antibiotics based on the fact that bacteria (and other microorganisms) have electrically charged cell membranes whereas human cells do not.
-IPP-203101 is a peptide-based antibiotic with a stable helical structure that can carry electrical charges which may interact with those of bacterial cell membranes.
+IPP-203101: Treatment of MRSA and other hospital-acquired infections a peptide-based antibiotic with a stable helical structure that can carry electrical charges which may interact with those of bacterial cell membranes.
 Bacteria are very efficient in mutating, thus inducing resistance to known antibiotics.
 It is however believed to be very unlikely that a bacterium can modify the fundamental properties of its membrane structure in such a way that IPP-203101 would not interact with it.
 The potential is for IPP-203101 to be able to effect cell death in a manner that the bacteria cannot circumvent through mutation.
+In vitro data shows stability in plasma of over 5 days, so it may be able to be used as a single injection.